Don’t panic: How to handle missed mca payments

 Missing just 1 mca payment should not cause your business problems.
-But what if you have more missed mca payments maybe because of the Covid-19 pandemic or plain slow business?
+But what if you have more missed mca payments?
 What can you do to avoid problems?
 In this post we will talk about 4 initial steps further below to take if you cannot pay cash advance payments.

-What can you do after missed mca payments due to Covid-19 Coronavirus?
+What can you do after missed mca payments including due to Covid-19 Coronavirus?

 1. Communicate with the lenders immediately.